 Satan.
 Lucifer.
 Devil.
 He has many names, but one identity.
 We know him as an enemy of God.
 He tempts the world into sin.
 He’s deceptive.
 He’s a liar.
-And he’s out to destroy God’s plans and His people.
+And he’s seeking to destroy God’s plans and His people.
+(Although, we know as Believers that he won’t succeed!)
 1 Peter 5:8 tells us that he “prowls around like a roaring lion, looking for someone to devour.”
 But the Bible doesn’t limit the enemy to one spirit or being.
 There are “evil rulers and authorities.”
 The Bible actually defines Satan as having an unseen kingdom.

-Now as I stated in an earlier post about the unseen, we can clearly see the unseen realm by its effects on our physical environment.
+Now as I stated in an earlier post, we can see the unseen realm by its effects on our physical environment.
 For example, we can clearly see that there is evil in the world simply by watching the news for 20 minutes.
 Wars, terrorism, greed, sexual sin… these are just a few examples of the enemy at work.

 The enemy may be deceptive and full of lies, but Colossians 2:15 clearly states that he has been disarmed.
 And not only has he been disarmed, he was publicly shamed in the heavenly realms.
 This isn’t something that will happen.
 It already happened when Jesus conquered sin and death on the cross.

-So what does that mean for us as believers?
+So what does that mean for us as believers today?

 We may have an enemy who hates us and wants to devour us, but he has zero weapons.